 Ship staff talent show

 The staff talent show was our favorite show.
-The ship staff members shared their fantastic singing, dancing, and musical talents with us one evening.
+One evening, the ship staff members shared their fantastic singing, dancing, and musical talents with us.
 We were stunned to watch such incredible talent.

 Karaoke

 Steve and I spent more than a few early evenings before dinner listening to a never-ending collection of mostly extremely gifted singers in the Red Frog Pub.
-So much talent!
-I have a very different impression of karaoke singing after these experiences.
+There is so much talent!
+After these experiences, I have a very different impression of karaoke singing.

 One memorable performance I remember was the song Frozen, sung by a 3 to 4-year-old little girl.
 She knew all the words (she can’t read yet) and was a very animated and entertaining young lady.